Kaizers Orchestra: Maestro, Vega, and a book (2005–2007)

 The third album, Maestro, was released on 15 August 2005 in Norway and Europe.
 In connection with the release of Maestro, Kaizers Orchestra signed an international record deal with Universal Germany, taking them from one of the smallest labels to one of the biggest.

 Their 5 and 6 October 2005 performances at Vega, in Copenhagen, Denmark, were recorded for a live DVD, titled Viva La Vega, and double CD, Live at Vega.
-A book, written in Nynorsk by Geir Zahl's older brother Jan, called Kontroll på kontinentet was released 18 October 2006.
+A book by Geir Zahl's older brother Jan, called Kontroll på kontinentet was released 18 October 2006.
 It is close to 300 pages and include almost 150 pictures documenting the 2005 Maestro tour.
-At the book signing in Oslo to promote its release over 400 copies of the 3,000 first editions of the book had been sold.
-The book was also sold during their 2006 "Grand Finale Tour", a tour which included the bassist, Øyvind, painting a picture throughout the concerts and selling it at the end.
 In 2007, the members of Kaizers Orchestra took a break from playing live.
 All members (bar Helge) are involved in some sort of side project, and they concentrated on these in their break time.
 They only played three shows in 2007: one in Hungary, at the Sziget Festival, one in Norway, at Cementen, and finally at the German art expo Documenta.